-- Not making concerted efforts to see all alleged victims within the required timeframe. - Late response time by out of home investigators. - DHHS caseworkers do not go out until the last day of the 72 hours (the due date) and then there is something that delays the visit and they are not timely. - Assessment not assigned to worker in a timely manner leaving them little time to meet 72 hours.
-This includes times when a supervisor initially assigns an assessment to one worker and then reassigns the assessment to another worker, often very close to or even past the 72 hour timeframe. - Lack of documentation regarding reasonable efforts to locate families to initiate the assessment.
+- Not making concerted efforts to see all alleged victims within the required timeframe. - Lack of coordination between OOH worker and case carrying worker to ensure that there is an appropriate response to the situation within 72 hours. - DHHS caseworkers do not plan to go out until the last day of the 72 hours (the due date) and then there is something that delays the visit. - Assessment not assigned to worker in a timely manner leaving them little time to meet 72 hours.
+This includes times when a supervisor initially assigns an assessment to one worker and then reassigns the assessment to another worker, often very close to or even past the 72 hour timeframe. - Lack of documentation regarding reasonable efforts made within 72 hours to locate families to initiate the assessment.